memrange/push-notify-apn/README.md

 To use, invoke like this:

-    stack exec -- sendapn -k ~/greaselapn.key -c ~/greaselapn.crt -a /etc/ssl/cert.pem -b org.hcesperer.greasel -s -i
+    stack exec -- sendapn -k ~/your.key -c ~/your.crt -a /etc/ssl/cert.pem -b your.application.identifier -s -i

 Do remove the -s flag when using the production instead of the sandbox environment.

 # credentials

-apn.crt and apn.key are the certificate and private key of your APN certificate from apple.
-To extract them from a .p12 file, use openssl:
+your.crt and your.key are the certificate and private key of your APN certificate from apple.
+To extract them from a .p12 file, you can use openssl:

-    openssl pkcs12 -in mycredentials.p12 -out apn.crt -nokeys
+    openssl pkcs12 -in mycredentials.p12 -out your.crt -nokeys
-    openssl pkcs12 -in mycredentials.p12 -nodes -out apn.key -nocerts
+    openssl pkcs12 -in mycredentials.p12 -nodes -out your.key -nocerts

-ca-certificates.crt is a truststore that contains the root certificates that are used to verify the apn server's server certificates.
+/etc/ssl/cert.pem is a truststore that contains the CA certificates that are used to verify the apn server's server certificates.
+You can create your own truststore that contains only the CAs you are sure are authorized to sign the push notification servers' certificates.